 b.
 What are the key safeguards that policymakers could consider to ensure that the use and application of Big Data benefits all?

 c.
 How can Big Data challenges be addressed?
 How can data be made available to all in a responsible manner?
-What can be done to ensure that Big Data applications also respond to those not generating data on their needs, i.e. typically those left furthest behind?
+What can be done to ensure that Big Data applications also respond to those not generating data on their needs, i.e. typically those left furthest behind?]

 2.8.5 OTTs

 2.8.5.1 The emergence of OTTs has been driving growth, connecting people, and advancing innovation in the global economy.
-These services are reshaping and expanding the entire communications ecosystem, while also providing social and economic benefits to consumers worldwide and the global economy.
+OTTs are reshaping and expanding the communications ecosystem, while also providing benefits to consumers worldwide and helping to advance sustainable development.

 At the same time, the economic impact on the traditional model of the telecommunications industry and on telecom operators is being increasingly analyzed, including inter alia, the competitive environment, the level of regulatory exposure, the level of substitutability between OTTs and traditional telecom services and the interconnection between OTTs and public networks.

+Resolution 206 of the 2018 ITU Plenipotentiary Conference provides a comprehensive policy framework for the economic implications of OTTs, including issues relating to consumer benefits, competition and innovation.
+The foundation of the Resolution recognizes that the mutual cooperation between OTTs and telecommunication operators can be an element to foster innovative, sustainable, viable business models and their positive roles in fostering socio-economic benefits.
+The Resolution encourages collaboration among Member States, Sector Members, international telecommunications service providers and OTTs in order to fully realize those benefits.

 2.8.5.2 In this regard, some examples of OTT-related policy questions that could be considered include:

 a.
-What are some of the key policy opportunities and challenges associated with OTT services?
+What are some of the key policy opportunities and challenges associated with OTTs?

 b.
-How can OTT players and other stakeholders offering application services contribute in those aspects related to the security, safety and trust of the consumer?
+How can stakeholders promote greater consumer trust in connection with OTTs?

 c.
-What approaches might be considered regarding OTTs to help the creation of an environment in which all stakeholders are able to prosper and thrive?
+What approaches might be considered regarding OTTs to help foster an environment that promotes competition and improves the range of all services to businesses, consumers, academic institutions, etc.?